yugan6669/macaddrestapi/README.md

 Step 4: Writing Bash script to build the Docker image and run the container as well

- case1: If you have MAC Addresses list in macaddress.txt file
+ case1: To be obtained the Company Name For the respective MAC Addresses, run the below command

                            $bash macaddress.sh
                            Please Enter  Your API Key: <API_KEY>